Photos: Copyright Ranger Campus: Cees Bardman & Johan Seijbel

 How many families of Fallen Ranger Families has TTGLF supported?
 How many children have been kept in school by this support?

-In 2016-2017, TTGLF supported the families of 53 Rangers killed in the line of duty with funds of just over $109k.
-This amounts to support for 272 dependents of Rangers; of which 161 were school-aged children that the financial assistance kept in some form of education.
-This often means that they have the ability to pay school fees, buy uniforms and books or pay transport costs to and from school.
-61% of the funding was spent in Africa, 33% in Asia and 6% in Latin America.
+TGLF supports the families rangers killed in the line of duty with a financial lifeline of $2,000 US.
+This amount to supports dependents of Rangers; This often means that they have the ability to pay school fees, buy uniforms and books or pay transport costs to and from school.
+In many cases the funds provide support for the ranger’s widow to start a small enterprise that can sustain the family into the future.

 Who sponsors TTGLF?